words text scrabble blocks

 Daily salvation isn’t just a matter of prayer—it’s a result of surrender to the Word of God.
 This is a critical point: not everyone will overcome their daily struggles.
 It’s only when a believer decides to surrender their will to Jesus, follow His teachings, and live in obedience, that they experience the victory over life’s problems.

 Many will enter heaven through their confession of faith in Jesus Christ.
-However, these same believers may struggle with daily challenges because they choose not to fully obey the Lord.
+However, these same believers will struggle with challenges throughout their lives because they choose not to fully obey the Lord.
 This reality presents a choice: obedience leads to victory over life and death, while faith alone secures victory over death alone.

 The Choice: Obedience To The Word or Faith Alone?